 You feel it would be heavy to lift.

-In the background, a group of nude young men lean on a low wall.
+In the background, behind the Holy Family, a group of nude young men lean on a low wall.

 Fun fact: the original carved frame is also in the Uffizi, attributed to Michelangelo himself.